JetBrains/kotlin-multiplatform-dev-docs/topics/multiplatform-integrate-in-existing-app.md

     }
     ```

-6. Run the Xcode project to see that the iOS app shows the login form.
-Enter "Jane" for the username and "password" for the password.
+6. Run the iOS run configuration again to see that the iOS app shows the login form.
+7. Enter "Jane" as the username and "password" as the password.
-   The app validates the input using the shared code:
+8. As you have [set up the integration earlier](#set-up-the-ios-project), the iOS app validates input using common code:

    ![Simple login application](xcode-iphone-login.png){width=300}

 ## Enjoy the results – update the logic only once

 Now your application is cross-platform.
-You can update the business logic in one place and see results on both Android
+You can update the business logic in the `shared` module and see results on both Android
 and iOS.

-1. In Android Studio, change the validation logic for a user's password: "password" shouldn't be a valid option.
+1. Change the validation logic for a user's password: "password" shouldn't be a valid option.
    To do that, update the `checkPassword()` function of the `LoginDataValidator` class:

    ```kotlin